 Parents who send sick kids to school are the reason our healthy kids are getting sick -- and it's just not fair.
 And I honestly can't understand why they are sending their kids to school when they're sick, but I'm guessing it's because they're either selfish, lazy, or just plain careless.
 Or a combination of all three.

-My son has been sick with every bug under the sun since the school year started in September, and I'm positive that school is to blame.
+My son has been sick with every bug under the sun since the school year started, and I'm positive that school is to blame.
 He's had the stomach bug.
 He's had a sinus infection and horrible cough.
 And right after school let out for the holiday break, he was diagnosed with the flu.
 (And then of course, I caught the flu from him, which has taken me over a week to get over.)

 And just this morning, he woke up a bit congested and sniffly, so I'm really not getting my hopes up about him remaining germ-free for the rest of the year.
 You know what else?
 I'm 100 percent confident that if I went over to his school right this second, I'd be greeted with the sounds of plenty of coughs, clearing-of-throats, and sneezes.